The book that almost launched my writing career at seven years old

 The area was utterly deserted.
 Long stretches along the marina felt untouched by human hand for a very long time.
 We followed paved paths through empty recreation grounds and olive trees, wooden arches, and palm trees, without seeing a living soul.
 We could not tell whether these places were permanently abandoned or whether they would miraculously come back to live in a month’s time or so, when the summer season kicks in.
 We enjoyed the eerie tranquillity of the place, but I can understand why it might not be every sun-seeker’s idea of holiday fun.

-During the week-long holiday we went on three day trips, interspaced with three days at the hotel, where we lapped up every drop of the all-inclusivess; the indoor heated swimming pool, a yoga class on the lawn, the gym, and the steam room, the all day cappuccinos, countless watered down pina coladas and limitless blue lagoons.
+During the week-long holiday we went on three day trips, interspaced with three days at the hotel, where we lapped up every drop of the all-inclusiveness; the indoor heated swimming pool, a yoga class on the lawn, the gym, and the steam room, the all day cappuccinos, countless watered down pina coladas and limitless blue lagoons.

 Our first trip was to Hammamet town centre.
 We took a public transport bus.
 Return ticket was 40p per person.
 The journey took half an hour.
 No Internet, so relying on the kindness of fellow passengers to tell us where to get off.
 Centre ville?
 Prochain arret.
 C’est ici.
 Merci bien.